kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-2-the-wild-west-web.md

 ---
-title: The Decentralized Web – The Wild West Web
+title: "The Decentralized Web: The Wild West Web"
 date: 2021-11-01T09:00:00+02:00
 author: Stefan Imhoff
 description: This is the seconds part of a three-part-series on the Decentralized Web.
 This part will show some promising examples for the decentralized web.